Crypto Jobs List Blog

 • The usual tools used by criminals

-As you get better and the cases you pick up get more complex your knowledge of relevant tools should expand naturally with the job too.
+As you get better and the financial crime cases you pick up become more complex, your knowledge of relevant tools, including those for analyzing transaction data on various blockchains, should expand naturally with the job too.

 When you become a crypto investigator you will end up spending a lot of time looking at blockchain data, tracking wallets and looking at the smallest of details with extreme focus.